gabetrau/reaper/README.md

 ### Author: Gabriel Rau

 ## Description
-This is a tool that can be used to transfer data from one mysql server to another.
-It is also able to obfuscate data such as emails, phone numbers, etc.
+This is a tool/script for copying data from a mysql/mariadb prod env to a testing environment.
+You can configure it to obfuscate sensitive data